 At Danson, we have worked hard to make history an exciting and inspiring curriculum area.
 We teach history through our Creative Curriculum topics throughout the school, ensuring that we get to embed the learning fully through all topic areas.

 To teach history effectively we look to teach and implement key skills throughout the topics.
 These skills cover vital knowledge and understanding that the children need as they develop their historical perceptions.
-The skills are divided into 5 sub areas:
+The skills are divided into five sub areas:

-Chronological understanding – This ensures the children understand that history is the study of the past and it makes sure that children are able to sequence events in date order.
+Chronological understanding– This ensures the children understand that history is the study of the past and it makes sure that children are able to sequence events in date order.
 Children will also be taught the key dates of influential and important events from the period they are studying.

 Historical Interpretation – Children will analyse the way the past is represented through different sources and assess the usefulness of these sources.
 They will confidently be able to research using information books, the internet and a library for secondary information.
+They will also have opportunities to compare sources of information too to find the most accurate.

-Historical Enquiry- This is the use of evidence from a variety of sources to build up a picture of the past.
+Historical Enquiry - This is the use of evidence from a variety of sources to build up a picture of the past.
 The children will make deductions using both primary and secondary historical sources.

-Organisation and Communication- This is the ability to recall, select and organise historical information.
+Organisation and Communication - This is the ability to recall, select and organise historical information.
 This ensure that children can present information using a variety of techniques such as drama, role play, models, ICT, writing and display.

-In KS1 we cover:
+In Key Stage 1 we cover:

 · Changes in students’ lives through ‘Home Sweet Home’